2023 Nascar Playoffs Pool - Rules

 Here is the official points breakdown for the pool:

-RACE STAGE POINTS (AWARDED AFTER STAGE 1 AND 2 OF EACH RACE):
+(AWARDED AFTER STAGES 1 AND 2 EACH RACE)

 We would be happy to answer any questions on rules not covered here.
 Please contact the league office at email@example.com.